creamlike1024/dn42-autopeer-daemon/README.md

 ## Limitations
 The templates are limited to using WireGuard tunnels and BIRD with MP-BGP.
 This is currently the popular peering method in the DN42 community.

-I have only tested on Debian.
+I have only tested on Debian and Alpine Linux.

 ## Configuration
 Fill in `config.toml`